-It is likely that with impending changes to crypto tax legislation this year - more crypto exchanges than those listed above will send out 1099 forms in an attempt to comply with the IRS and avoid penalties.
+It is likely that with impending changes to crypto tax legislation this year - including a dedicated digital assets 1099 form - more crypto exchanges than those listed above will send out 1099 forms in an attempt to comply with the IRS and avoid penalties.

 Regarding 1099 forms, the taxpayer and the IRS will generally receive these in January or February following the previous tax year.

 However, the IRS is probing many crypto exchanges currently - including Binance.
-It’s impossible to say if or when these crypto exchanges will share data with the IRS.
+It’s impossible to say if or when these crypto exchanges will share data with the IRS and when.

 The IRS want a lot of information about your crypto assets, including:

-You’ll need to report all this on Form 8949 and Schedule D, as well as any crypto income on Schedule 1.
+You’ll need to report all this on Form 8949 and Schedule D, as well as any crypto income on Schedule 1 as part of your annual tax return, by April 15 each year.
 You can learn more about reporting your crypto taxes in our complete US crypto tax guide.